-This e-book by Howard Culbertson was originally published by the Nazarene Publishing House for the NMI mission book series under ISBN number 083-411-4186.
+This ebook by Howard Culbertson was originally published by what is now The Foundry for the NMI mission book series under ISBN number 083-411-4186.
 It is presented here in updated form.

 Staring at ripening wheat fields in western Oklahoma years ago, I couldn't imagine how that grain was going to be harvested.
 Those fields stretched to the horizon and beyond.
 "Amber waves of grain,'" I said softly.
 That phrase from Katherine Bates' "America, the Beautiful" described perfectly what I saw.
 Before writing those words, she must have seen what I was looking at.